pabblo1/Dice-Game-CPP/readme.md

-# Dice Game CPP
+# Dice Game in C
-This is simple (and somewhat unfinished) dice rolling game made in C++.
+This is simple (and somewhat unfinished) dice rolling game made in C.